utshomax/postman-docs/src/pages/docs/administration/sso/microsoft-adfs.md

 ![Edit claim rules result](https://assets.postman.com/postman-docs/v10/ENT-Edit-Claim-Rules-v10.jpg)

-### Adjust the trust settings
+### Change the hash algorithm

+To change the hash algorithm for the relying party trust, do the following:

 1. Open AD FS Management on your computer.
 1. Select the **Relying Party Trusts** folder, and then select the [relying party trust you created](#add-a-relying-party-trust).
 1. In the Actions sidebar, select **Properties**.
-1. Select the Advanced tab.
+1. Select the **Advanced** tab.
 Select **SHA-1** as the secure hash algorithm.
 1. Select **Apply**, and then select **OK**.

     ![Adjusting trust settings](https://assets.postman.com/postman-docs/v10/ENT-Adjusting-trust-settings-v10.jpg)

-### Enable the RelayState parameter on your AD FS servers
+### Enable the RelayState parameter on your servers

-Finally, enable the RelayState parameter on your Microsoft AD FS servers.
+Enable the RelayState parameter on your Microsoft AD FS servers, and then restart your service.

 1. Open the configuration file.